Substance Abuse Services / Substance Abuse Treatment Unit

 Applicants selected for this placement must successfully pass background checks conducted by Yale University.
 Since this placement requires travel between different training sites, previous fellows have considered it essential to have access to their own car.

 Contact Dr. Donna LaPaglia at firstname.lastname@example.org.

-Read about Meagan's decision to choose Yale and Adult DBT Services placement at Yale New Haven Hospital.
+Read about Alec's decision to choose Yale and Adult DBT Services placement at Yale New Haven Hospital.